MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 ## Parameter Management
 All configurable parameters are stored in the appsettings.json file and can be modified.
 These parameters include:

-- Player Settings: the default player name, game difficulty (e.g. Easy, Difficult), and default key bindings, which can be customized at the start of the game.
+- Player Settings: Player name, difficulty level, and default key bindings, which can be customized at the start of the game.
-- Game Progression: the initial level when starting a new game, the time allocated per level (in seconds) and the additional time per level as the game progresses.
+- Game Progression: Initial level and time per level.
-- Environment Settings: Number of targets and obstacles, determining the density of entities in each level, and their incremental increase as the game progresses.
+- Environment Settings: Number of targets and obstacles, determining the density of entities in each level.
-- Physics Parameters for the drone dynamics.
+- Level Scaling: Incremental increase in targets and obstacles as the game progresses.
 - Leaderboard: Player rankings, which are updated at the end of each game session.
 ## Logging
 Logs are available to assist developers in debugging the project and to provide users with insights into the execution process.
 Each component generates its own log file, storing relevant information, all of which are located in the logs folder.
 The level of detail in the logs varies based on the project's build mode.
 In debug mode, more detailed information is recorded, while in release mode, logging is minimized.
 This behavior is controlled by the USE_DEBUG flag.